mohit004/wind_gp_regression/README.md

 Dependency
 [libgp](https://github.com/mblum/libgp): A Gaussian process regression library.

 This GP regression package is utilized in the following work.
-Please don't forget to cite it if you use these code in your work.
+Please don't forget to consider citing it if you use these code in your work.

 **Plain text:**
 ```